 Criminal Justice Scholarships

-The Criminal Justice Department currently offers two different scholarship opportunities for our students:
+The Homeland Security and Criminal Justice Department currently offers two different scholarship opportunities for our students:

 James B. Gillett Memorial Scholarship

 James B. Gillett was born in Austin Texas in 1856.
 His father, James S. Gillett, a native Kentuckian, fought in the Mexican War, came to Texas in 1848, and served as Adjutant General of the state of Texas from November 1851 until February 1856.
 On an early June morning in 1875, Mr. James B. Gillett, age 19, took the Texas Ranger’s oath.
 For the next six years, adventure, danger and enough excitement to fill several lifetimes became his daily fare.
 Gillett’s Texas Rangers devoted much of their time to tracking and fighting Indians.
 Leaving the Rangers, Gillett served as sheriff and tax assessor of Brewster County and became a Deputy United States Marshal.
 Entering the ranching business, Gillett purchased the 06 pasture and Altuna ranch, the Roswell farm, and the Barrel Springs ranch.
 Captain James B. Gillett, successful Texas Ranger, rancher and businessman, died on June 11, 1937, at the age of eighty.
 The Captain James B. Gillett Memorial Scholarship Fund was established on March 3, 1981, from funds given by Mrs. Lee S. Evans in memory of her parents: Captain and Mrs. J. G. Gillett.
 Mrs. Evans expressed a desire to establish this fund for the use and benefit of the Criminal Justice Department of Sul Ross State University. $500-750 per year for a junior or senior level Criminal Justice major with a 3.0 GPA, good academic and disciplinary standing.
 Three letters of recommendation and a 500 word essay are also required.